Cleveland University-Kansas City ROI Analysis

 ROI Analysis

-The break-even timeline, or the time it takes for a graduate to earn back their tuition cost, is less than one year.
+Based on the provided data, the break-even point, or the time it takes to earn back the tuition cost, is less than one year.

 Generated from College Scorecard & IPEDS data